fmillion-mnsu/cs401-f25/I_ASSIGN3.md

     Accept-Encoding: gzip, deflate
     Accept-Language: en-US,en;q=0.9

+> Remember that this request ends with a blank line!
+Markdown formatting removes excess blank lines, so it's important to remember that the browser request and your response request must contain the blank line after the headers - this is what indicates "the request is done, what follows is the content if any."

 This request would be looking to retrieve your `/` route - your default root route.

 > [!TIP]
 > Browsers can send whichever headers they choose.
 You need to *consume* and *parse* all the headers, but you can **ignore** headers you don't care about - which in this case is most all of them!

-Your code should respond with exactly this type of response:
+Your code should respond with exactly this type of response (with your own data, of course!):

 ```
 HTTP/1.1 200 OK